 - 1/16 tsp.
 (2 doonks) THM Pure Stevia Extract Powder

 - ¼ tsp. glucomannan (rounded)

-- Add the rest of the ingredients to the blender in order (see Note below about chocolate and peppermints).
-Blend until smooth.
+- Blend the ingredients together until completely smooth (see Note below about chocolate and peppermints).
 Enjoy!

 **Feel free to add more peppermint extract if you like (especially if you don't have any sugar-free peppermints to add to the frappe).
 I try not to add too much peppermint extract because it leaves a sharp taste.

 ***I just put the chocolate and peppermints in the blender whole and let them blend with everything else so they blended pretty fine, but if you want bigger, get-stuck-in-the-straw chunks, blend the frappe, then add the chocolate and peppermints and pulse to get the size chunks you want.

 - Vitamix Blender (5300 Certified Refurbished) – Amazon